 LangSmith by LangChain

-LangSmith is a platform designed to simplify debugging, testing, evaluating, and monitoring large language model (LLM) applications.
+LangSmith is a platform designed to simplify debugging, testing, evaluating, and monitoring LLM applications.
 It aims to bridge the gap between prototypes and production-ready applications.
+It supports but is not restricted to the LangChain library.

 Key Features of LangSmith include:

-2. Testing: It provides a simple way to create and manage test datasets.
-Developers can evaluate the effects of changes in their application by running tests over these datasets.
+Testing: It provides a simple way to create and manage test datasets.
+Developers can evaluate the effects of changes in their applications by running tests over these datasets.

 Helicone is an innovative observability platform specifically designed for Language Learning Models (LLMs), offering a suite of tools that enhance the user experience for developers and teams working with OpenAI's APIs.
 This open-source platform is a game-changer in managing and optimizing interactions with LLMs, providing a range of features that streamline the development process.